 If you live in Southern Ontario, chances are you often hear the term GTA, or Greater Toronto Area.
 But what cities and towns are included in the GTA?
-If you're curious or just want to learn more, below you will find an outline of the cities and towns in the GTA as well as a few highlights of what you can see and do in each area.
+If you're curious or just want to learn more, whether you live in Toronto or you're a visitor, below you will find an outline of the cities and towns in the GTA as well as a few highlights of what you can see and do in each area.

 Besides all of the neighbourhoods in the amalgamated City of Toronto, when people refer to the Greater Toronto Area they are usually talking about an area which includes the regions of Halton, Peel, York and Durham.
 These regions often make great day trips from the city for their many attractions, which include everything from beaches and conservation areas, to art galleries, craft breweries and museums.